 The total life-span of any star in the Universe is a function of its Hydrogen mass at its time of birth - Nuclear ignition (as a star).
 Its subsequent development and orbit in the Hertzsprung-Russell diagram is (pre-)determined exlusively by the amount of Hydrogen it fuses into Helium every second.
 Sometime later in its life the Hydrogen ends and the star converts to a Red Giant.
-Dispensing with the details which can be found on any text on star evolution, at some point it eventually becomes a Supernova.
+Dispensing with the details which can be found on any text on star evolution, at some point it eventually becomes a Nova or Supernova.
 For the Sun, this is approximately 5 billion years into the future.
 Or better, was 5 bil. years, as this thing that came obviously drained the Sun a certain amount of Hydrogen.
 Therefore, if the Solar System had such and such an amount of years lifespan, it now has obviously less because of the sucked-up lost mass.

 In other words, this black hole sped-up (somewhat) the natural destruction of the system by approximately an amount of time equal to the proportion of the mass sucked relative to the Sun's total mass.
 Great!